genexuslabs/SolutionLocalization/README.md

 The natural process is the following:

-1) Given the resx of the solution create some data exchange mechanism (ie: data.xml).
+1) Given all the resx of the solution create some data exchange mechanism (ie: data.xml).

 2) These data must be able to be sent in different formats to third parties so they can be translated.
 (Excel spreadsheets, imported in external tools, etc.)